predsci/SWiG/README.md

 --------------------------------

 ## OVERVIEW
-`SWiG` is a python code that generates emperical solar wind solutions (WSA or DCHB) using potential field source surface (PFSS) and current sheet (CS) models of the coronal magnetic field.
+`SWiG` is a code pacakge that generates emperical solar wind solutions (WSA or DCHB) using potential field source surface (PFSS) and current sheet (CS) models of the coronal magnetic field.

 SWiG includes the potential field solver [POT3D](https;//github.com/predsci/pot3d) and the field line tracer [MapFL](https;//github.com/predsci/mapfl) as submodules.